Highway 12 Scenic Byway

 Whatever your particular bent in terms of exploring the surface of Planet Earth, the area around Highway 12 Scenic Byway should be at the top of your list of places to go.

 Update 2015: I drove the whole length of Highway 12 Scenic Byway in late September.
 It was better than I remembered it.
 However, it had been raining recently and the dirt and gravel roads off to the side weren't passable in many areas.
 I didn't remember Red Canyon very well but took the time to stop and look around.
 Noticed the new bike path Dixie National Forest was putting in all through the area.
-Too bad it doesn't connect with the bike trails in nearby Bryce Canyon National Park.
+I hope it will eventually connect with the bike trails in nearby Bryce Canyon National Park.

 The views along the route were large, usually too large to fit in the camera.
 I remembered the Escalante Canyon area but not Calf Creek Canyon.
 I also remembered the Hogback: a stretch of road that follows a very narrow ridgeline with steep dropoffs immediately on both sides of the road.
 The Boulder Valley area was beautiful, as was the drive up and over Boulder Mountain to come down to the Capitol Reef Country Scenic Byway just east of Torrey.
 There were bluffs, mesas, canyons, rock walls, talus slopes and pine forest along the way.
 I took too many pictures to put them all here at once...